andZ8/andZ8/README.md

 - 👋 Hi, I’m @andZ8
-- 👀 I’m interested in CS
+- 👀 I’m interested in CS and ML
-- 🌱 I’m currently learning you guessed it, Machine Learning
+- 🌱 Student at University of Waterloo
 - 📖 My programming language of choice is Python

 <!---